mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 The MMS dataset has hundreds of tables.
 Some of them are append-only (e.g. `DISPATCHPRICE`).
-For some reference data, the same dataset is republished every month, so that you can still have a usable dataset if you only download the latest month of zip files.
+For some reference data the same dataset is republished every month, so that you can still have a usable dataset if you only download the latest month of zip files.
 For some data, some or all rows change regularly, in a way where they should _overwrite_ previous rows.
 This is only a minority of tables.
 (AEMO normally errs on the side of providing higher-dimension data with version history).

-I have seen one particular month where the CSVs for some tables overlapped with the prior month by one interval.
+So you should deduplicate to grab the latest row for each entity.  (e.g. sort by column `LASTCHANGED` then take the first row for each group of primary keys.)

 One of the main benefits of [PDR Loader](https://nemweb.com.au/Reports/Current/MMSDataModelReport/Electricity/Electricity%20Data%20Model%20Report.htm) is that it will do this insert/update for you.
 If you are doing something else (e.g. [Nemosis](https://github.com/UNSW-CEEM/NEMOSIS/)) then I recommend doing some exploratory queries to check whether the unique primary keys are indeed unique.

 The [schema documentation](https://nemweb.com.au/Reports/Current/MMSDataModelReport/Electricity/Electricity%20Data%20Model%20Report.htm) lists "Primary Key Columns" and "Index Columns" for each table.
 Using Pandas/Polars/SQL you can deduplicate based on those.
 (Typically you should choose the one with the latest `LASTCHANGED` value.)

+I have seen one particular month where the CSVs for some tables overlapped with the prior month by one interval.

 If you have unexpected duplicates, check for an [`INTERVENTION` column](#intervention).